dali-lab/pine-beetle-automation/docs/ROUTES.md

 - `state`
 - `rangerDistrict`

-Missing parameters is ok; the filter will simply ignore them.
+Null parameters are ok; the filter will simply ignore them.

+## `GET /summarized-rangerdistrict-trapping/aggregate`

+Runs the ranger district aggregation pipeline and returns a success message.
+Expects the following optional query parameters:

+- `state`
+- `year`

+If either parameter is missing, then the pipeline will run for all unsummarized data.
+Otherwise, it will run for an individual state and year.

 ## `GET /summarized-rangerdistrict-trapping/:id`